 The company uses three types of polymeric materials (pictured below).

-We use recycled polymers for our Bokashi Organko composters and bio-based polymers for our sustainable plastic tableware and the innovative Pick & Go picnic set.
+We incorporate two groups of sustainable materials in manufacturing our own brand products: recycled polymers for our Bokashi Organko composters and bio-based polymers (bio-based materials) for our sustainable plastic tableware and the innovative Pick & Go picnic set.
 Products from the Viva 1.0 line, which were made from conventional oil-based polymers, have been updated and upgraded in to the Viva 2.0 line, both of which are made entirely from bio-based polymers.

 All our products are suitable for re-use and recycling after being used and do not pollute or impact the environment when properly sorted and disposed of.
 The products have a Mobius loop embossed on the bottom, which indicates that the product is recyclable, while the number in the middle gives the information about the material and within which group it is separately collected and processed into a new product.